gphat/omg/_posts/2019-04-16-practitioners-guide-to-system-dashboard-design-p2.md

 These human quantitative perceptual task rankings (Mackinlay, 125)[^2] provide a handy guide for determining how easily our reader may be able to process our visualization.
 Some visual components are actually processed *subconsciously* using [pre-attentive processing](https://en.wikipedia.org/wiki/Pre-attentive_processing).
 The careful use of color, form, position and motion can greatly ease and speed up important information in a dashboard (Few, 80)[^1].

 ![Pre-attentive Attributes Example!](/assets/images/dash-p2-preattentive.png)
-<br>_Examples of pre-attentive attributes You can see these without even thinking about it!._
+<br>_Examples of pre-attentive attributes You can see these without even thinking about it!_

 ## Scale and Units